 We've supported the delivery of climate change learning programmes.

-Six Ōtautahi Christchurch and Te Pātaka a Rākaihautū Banks Peninsula schools participated in the programme in 2020.
-Seven new schools are participating in the programme during 2021.
+Six Ōtautahi Christchurch and Te Pātaka a Rākaihautū Banks Peninsula schools participated in the programme in 2020 and a further seven new schools are participating in the programme during 2021.

 Actions undertaken by participating schools include:

 Read more about how students from Ōhinetahi Governors Bay School are doing their bit to adapt to and reduce the impact of climate change on Newsline(external link).